fbpx

 Spend 10 days living in step with the edible landscape of Takigahara: a rural community in Japan where people coexist with nature, and neither the mountains nor the long culture of food cultivation has moved for centuries.

-From chopsticks to salt to ingredients to plate, together we will build a meal from our surroundings – carving bamboo, harvesting seawater, foraging edible plants, fermenting, and embracing the practice of seasonal cooking.
+From chopsticks to ingredients to plate, together we will build a meal from our surroundings: carving bamboo, harvesting wakame, foraging edible plants, fermenting, and embracing the practice of seasonal cooking.
+This will be enjoyed as a feast on our final night in a restaurant we craft for each other and the people we’ve met over the course of the project.

 Over the course of 10 days, we will take part in a series of workshops, field trips and community hang-outs in Takigahara as we slowly craft a meal from its fertile surrounds.

-Farm-to-table breakfasts and chef-cooked dinners will be provided most days, and guests will be sleeping in shared accommodation in a space that has been furnished by some of the greats in contemporary design, including Zaha Hadid, Achille Castiglioni, Eero Saarinen and Jasper Morrison.
+Japanese breakfasts and innovative chef-cooked dinners will be provided most days, and guests will be sleeping in shared accommodation in a space that has been furnished by some of the greats in contemporary design, including Zaha Hadid, Achille Castiglioni, Eero Saarinen and Jasper Morrison.

-As well as communal dining and relaxing areas, Takigahara Farm has a co-working and workshop space, an on-site café and a natural wine bar.
+As well as communal dining and relaxing areas, Takigahara Farm has a co-working space, an on-site café and a natural wine bar.

 16 places only.